Adolph von Morlot: Dolomite synthesis

 All that was needed to prove the theory of Haidinger were a few laboratory experiments, as Von Morlot (1847 A) put it.
 The outlines of such experiments had been discussed between Wilhelm Haidinger and Friedrich Wöhler in 1843, and although Wöhler had started some experiments, he could not finish these because of his departure to Graz.
 As Von Morlot related, he himself took over the experiments of Wöhler in the winter of 1846.
 The various experiments were all conducted in a laboratory of the "k.k.
 Hofkammer im Münz- und Bergwesen" (Note 7).

 The laboratory syntheses of dolomite by Von Morlot involved finely powdered, pure calcite crystals mixed with a quantity of magnesium sulphate heptahydrate.
 The mixture was enclosed in a rather thick glass tube, which was closed by melting its open end.
-The glass tube was heated in an oil bath to a temperature of 200° Reamur (= 250° Celsius).
+The glass tube was heated in an oil bath to a temperature of 200° Reamur (= 250 °C).
 The high pressure developing inside the glass tube was prevented from blowing it up through fitting it in a (steel) gun barrel filled up with fine sand.
 Von Morlot obtained only indirect evidence, that in these experiments dolomite had been formed; the mineral as such could not be isolated and identified.
 But the transition of the magnesium sulphate that had been present at the start of the experiment, into calcium sulphate indicated a fundamental change had taken place.
 Von Morlot (1847 A) claimed that 232 milligram of dolomite must have been formed, but his conclusion was based only on calculations and not only actual measurement.